Fidnix/weather-cli-app/README.md

 * serde - A Rust library for serializing and deserializing data structures
 * colored - A Rust library for terminal text coloring
 * reqwest - A Rust library for making HTTP requests
+* dotenvy - A rust library to read .env files
+* clap - A rust library for arg parsing